Albany, Georgia: Energy infrastructure

-Albany Water Gas and Light

 Georgia Power

 Portions of Albany are serviced by Georgia Power, which operates two electrical power plants within Dougherty County: coal-fired Plant Mitchell and the hydroelectric dam at Lake Worth, also known as Lake Chehaw.

 Water management infrastructure

 The Albany Water, Gas & Light Commission (WG&L) is a municipally-owned and operated utility system furnishing water, gas, and electricity to its broad–based customers.
 Albany WG&L, was founded in 1892 as the Albany Water Works, as the largest municipal user in Georgia.

 The public water supply source for Albany-Dougherty County is groundwater obtained from four aquifers: